The perfect Portugal Packing List – What to wear in Portugal

 And never pack a new pair of shoes!
 Select one that has already been softened.
 Portugal has so much to discover on foot that it is mandatory to wear a pair of shoes that you feel good in and that does not hurt your feet.

-What personal hygiene items to pack highly depend on your lifestyle.
-Besides solid shampoos and the obvious toothbrush and toothpaste, it is wise to bring a small kit of basic medicines: painkiller, antipyretic, antispasmodic, fruit salt, adhesive tape, band-aid, disinfectant, thermometer, and all the medicines you usually take, accompanied by the prescriptions.
+What personal hygiene items to pack highly depends on your lifestyle.
+Besides solid shampoos and the obvious toothbrush and toothpaste, it is wise to bring a small kit of basic medicines: painkillers, antipyretics, antispasmodics, fruit salt, adhesive tape, band-aids, disinfectant, thermometers, and all the medicines you usually take, accompanied by their prescriptions.

 As in other European countries, a good number of over-the-counter medicines require a prescription to be bought in Portugal.

-However, do not overdo it: carry in a waterproof case with one copy of each toiletry, personal hygiene, and the cosmetic products you use.
+However, do not overdo it: carry one copy of each toiletry, personal hygiene, and cosmetic product you use in a waterproof case.

-For women who might get their periods during their holidays, I strongly recommend using a menstrual cup since they take so little space and you do not need to worry about having enough tampons or having to buy more in Portugal.
+For women who might get their periods during their holidays, I strongly recommend using a menstrual cup since they take up so little space, and you do not need to worry about having enough tampons or having to buy more in Portugal.

 Some other toiletries you might want to pack include: